 - Introduction to Oral Biology

 - Biomineralisation and Biominimetics

 - Materials Research Project.

-An undergraduate degree (minimum good second class honours or equivalent) in Materials, Engineering, or equivalent.
+An undergraduate degree (minimum 2.1 honours or equivalent) in Materials, Dentistry, a related Engineering discipline or equivalent.

 Proficiency in written and spoken English is essential and non-native English speakers are required to have a minimum IELTS score of 6.5 at the start of the course.